 Each pillow-top mattress will come with specific cleaning instructions.
 If the pillow-top contains loose fillings, you should avoid vacuuming the mattress, as this can dislodge the fillings and cause the mattress to sag or go lumpy.
 Instead, you should remove dust and dirt from the surface with a soft brush.

 Otherwise, gently vacuum the topside of the mattress using a clean brush attachment, ensuring that the vacuum does not snag the material.

-How do you fix a sagging pillow top mattress?
+How do you fix a sagging pillow-top mattress?

-An unsuitable bed base can affect how the mattress performs and will invalidate the mattress guarantee.
+An unsuitable bed base can affect how the mattress performs and invalidate the mattress guarantee.
 So it’s best to replace an old bed base as soon as possible.